bfeitknecht/vault/HOME.md

 > [!example]+ To Do
 > ```tasks
-> not done
+> NOT DONE
-> due on or before this week
+> DUE ON OR BEFORE THIS WEEK
-> sort by due
+> SORT BY DUE
-> group by due
+> GROUP BY DUE
-> hide postpone button
+> HIDE POSTPONE BUTTON
-> hide edit button
+> HIDE EDIT BUTTON
-> hide due date
+> HIDE DUE DATE
-> hide recurrence rule
+> HIDE RECURRENCE RULE
 > ```
 >

 >[!done]- Done this Week
 > ```tasks
-> done on or after last week
+> DONE ON OR AFTER LAST WEEK
-> group by filename
+> GROUP BY FILENAME
-> hide backlink
+> HIDE BACKLINK
-> hide recurrence rule
+> HIDE RECURRENCE RULE
-> hide postpone button
+> HIDE POSTPONE BUTTON
-> hide due date
+> HIDE DUE DATE
-> hide edit button
+> HIDE EDIT BUTTON
 > ```